DariaTolstokoraya/DSA-210-Project/README.md

 Median = 8.0
 Mode = 8.0

-3.2 Visualizations (histograms, bar plots, boxplots) to identify trends
+### 3.2 Visualizations (histograms, bar plots, boxplots) to identify trends

-These 2 steps help me to check the distributions, evaluate the normality of data distribution and make conclusions on what kind of tests I should use (for example, should I use parametric or non-parametric ANOVA).
+These 2 steps help me to check the distributions, evaluate the normality of data distribution and make conclusions on what kind of tests I should use.
 And this step is also for making EDA and deriving insights from the data.
+In my descriptive table I included numerous values (mean, median, min, max, etc.).
+Here I want to report for "mean" results, because it shows us trends that people have in Switzerland.
+For the broader picture of the results you can look at the descriptive table in my .jpynb file.

+I have got these results:
+- On average people in Switzerland do have an access to the Internet, as 1 stands for "Have an access to Internet".
+So they have an ability to follow the news, stay up-to-dated, communicate with their family and friends via the Internet.
+- On average people in Switzerland estimate their level of social activity is about the same as people of their age (as 3 stands for "About the same").
+So Swiss people do not feel socially excluded on average.
+- On average people in Switzerland feel pretty close to their parents, which is also a great indicator to judge whether Swiss people feel excluded from society and lack attention from their significant others.
+- On average people in Switzerland feel like they belong to a team, as the mean is pretty high (8.5) out of 10 scale.
+The same situation is for "happy" variable, as Swiss people tend to feel happy on average.
+#- On average people in Switzerland live 3 hours away (173.4 mins) from their parents, meaning that on average grown-up children and their parents live far apart.

+Swiss residents generally enjoy high digital connectivity, social integration and emotional well-being.
+They report average social activity levels, strong family bonds (despite living ~3 hours from parents) and a sense of belonging in teams, alongside high self-reported happiness.
+These initial findings in EDA analysis suggest low perceived social exclusion in Switzerland.

-4. Hypothesis formulation
+## 4. Hypothesis formulation
 During my data analysis, I have done 3 tests: Chi-Square Test, correlation analysis and regression.
 For each of the statistical tests I came up with the own hypothesis.

-4.1.
+### 4.1.
 Hypothesis testing 1: Chi-square Test
 H0: There is no association between the type of the area of living and ability to access the Internet from home

 HA: There is association between the type of the area of living and ability to access the Internet from home

 ### Findings:
 1) The chi-square test reveals a statistically significant association (p=0.032) between internet access and residential area in Switzerland, with rural farms showing the highest proportion of residents lacking internet access compared to urban areas.

 2) Our p-value: 0.0317 is less than 0.05, meaning we reject the null hypothesis and state that these two categorical variables are not independently distributed, meaning there is an association between the type of the area of living and ability to access the Internet from home.
 It means people have different abilities to access the Internet from home in different types of areas they live in.

-4.2.
+### 4.2.
 Hypothesis testing 2: Correlation analysis
 This step will help me to examine whether they are relationships between my variables, and if there is, then evaluate the strength and direction of the relationship between two variables.
 Whether an increase or decrease in one variable is associated with an increase or decrease in another variable.

 H0: There is no association between feeling like a part of a team (teamfeel) and being happy (happy)

 H1: There is an association between feeling like a part of a team and being happy

 ### Pearson test revelaed that:
 1) Weak but significant link between teamfeel and happy (correlation coefficient is 0.19, p-value < .001 - statistically significant result).
 So, each 1-point increase in team belonging predicts 0.19 higher happiness

 2) Negligible correlations for ttminpnt (distance) and closepnt (closeness) with happiness (happy).

 ### Conslusion: We reject the H0 and accept H1, claiming we have an association between feeling like a part of a team and happiness level.

-4.3.
+### 4.3.
 Hypothesis testing 3: Regression analysis
 This step will help me to understand whether changes in one variable (the independent variable) are associated with changes in another variable (the dependent variable).

 H0: There is no significant relation between feeling happy (outcome) and the team feeling (continious predictor)

 HA: There is a significant relation between feeling happy (outcome) and the team feeling (continious predictor)

 ### Based on the regression results:
 1) Swiss respondents with average team belonging, centered at 0, report high happiness, confirming overall life satisfaction.

 2) The  regression line indicates each 1-point increase in team belonging (above the mean) predicts higher happiness.

 3) Points are densely clustered near the mean (0 to +2 centered scores), suggesting most Swiss experience moderate-to-strong workplace integration.
 The wider spread at lower scores (-8 to -2) highlights greater happiness variability among those with below-average team belonging.

 # Limitations